Dr. LIU Qiang (劉強)

 Biography

-Dr. Liu graduated from Beijing Medical University (currently Peking University Health Science Center) with a B.M. degree in Basic Medical Science and University of Toronto with a M.Sc. in the Program in Neuroscience with Dr. Xian-min Yu at the Center for Addiction and Mental Health (CAMH).
-Dr. Liu received his postdoctoral training from Dr. Zhao-wen Wang at the University of Connecticut Health Center and Dr. Erik Jorgensen at the University of Utah and Howard Hughes Medical Institute.
-Before joining the faculty of City University of Hong Kong in 2021, Dr. Liuworked as a Research Assistant Professor with Dr. Cori Bargmann in the Laboratory of Neural Circuits and Behavior at Rockefeller University.
-Dr. Liu was a recipient of the Grass Fellowship from the Grass Foundation in 2010, a two-time awardee of the Kavli Neural Systems Institute pilot grants from the Kavli Foundation in 2017 and 2020, and the recipient of the Collaborative Research in Computational Neuroscience (CRCNS) Award from the National Science Foundation (USA) in 2021.
+Prof. Liu graduated from Beijing Medical University (currently Peking University Health Science Center) with a B.M. degree in Basic Medical Science.
+He also obtained an M.Sc. degree in the Program in Neuroscience from the University of Toronto, where he was mentored by Prof. Xian-min Yu at the Center for Addiction and Mental Health (CAMH).
+Prof. Liu received his postdoctoral training under the supervision of Prof. Zhao-wen Wang at the University of Connecticut Health Center (UCHC) and Prof. Erik Jorgensen at the University of Utah and Howard Hughes Medical Institute (HHMI).
+Prior to joining the Department of Neuroscience at the City University of Hong Kong in late 2021, Prof. Liu served as a Research Assistant Professor in the Laboratory of Cori Bargmann at Rockefeller University from 2013 to 2021.
+Throughout his career, Prof. Liu has received several notable awards and recognitions, including the Grass Fellowship from the Grass Foundation in 2010, a two-time recipient of the Kavli Neural Systems Institute pilot grants from the Kavli Foundation in 2017 and 2020, the Collaborative Research in Computational Neuroscience (CRCNS) Award from the National Science Foundation (USA) in 2021, and the Early Career Award from the Research Grants Council (RGC) of Hong Kong in 2022.

 Research Interests

-Specifically, the research of the Liu lab is focused on the following three fronts:
+Specifically, the research of the Liu lab is focuses on the following three fronts:

-- Systematically record from every neuron type in elegans using electrophysiology to establish a complete biophysical atlas of the worm brain.
+- Systematically recording from every neuron type in C. elegans using electrophysiology to establish a complete biophysical atlas of the worm brain.

-- Explore the functional significance of diverse biophysical properties in cellular and circuit physiology, neural computation, and animal behavior.
+- Exploring the functional significance of diverse biophysical properties in cellular and circuit physiology, neural computation, and animal behavior.

-- Construct conductance-based single-neuron models as well as anatomically and biophysically correct network models to simulate the elegans nervous system.
+- Constructing conductance-based single-neuron models, as well as anatomically correct and biophysically accurate network models, to simulate the C. elegans nervous system.